Changing the Face

 region under pressure

-growth with a new planned developmental concepts
+growth with a new planned developmental concepts and below

 (interactive map)